 Contamination of water is still a challenge for the government.
 The water has a high level of E. Coli, ammonia, and arsenic that can affect your health on a different level.
 Even the bottled water that is manufactured by shady and unlicensed water firms has a certain amount of contamination; these factories were shut down in a row when the government inspected their manufacturing places.
 The water supply, sewerage, and waste treatment in urban and rural areas are controlled by many organizations from the state government to local authorities, agricultural cooperatives, and private enterprises.
 The state government still holds substantial responsibilities for those activities, but the division between organizations makes it hard for quality control, operation, and maintenance.
 Many problems are the result of that.

-In rural areas, people have less access to pipe water system.
+In rural areas, people have less access to pipe water systems.
 They mostly use groundwater or even river water for cooking, bathing, and cleaning.
-Because of the poor operation and management, during the dry season, there could be water shortage as well, even in major cities.
-Inadequate treatment and purifying process have made water in Vietnam has a high level of chlorine (sometimes, above the required standard) and thus the smell.
+Because of the poor operation and management, during the dry season, there could be water shortages as well, even in major cities.
+Inadequate treatment and purifying processes have made water in Vietnam have a high level of chlorine (sometimes, above the required standard) and thus the smell.

 Most Vietnamese don’t drink water directly from the tap because they don’t trust the tap water quality, even in urban areas.
-Some people also go to the extent that they installed water filter and purifier in their homes to make sure they don’t drink contaminated water.
+Some people also go to the extent that they installed water filters and purifiers in their homes to make sure they don’t drink contaminated water.